Communication Hub: Presentation Skills

 How This Hub Fits the Fired Up!
 Leadership System

-your communication becomes inconsistent.
-When resilience is practiced, your communication becomes clear and trusted.
+your presentation is less than effective.
+When resilience is learned, your communication becomes clear and trusted.

 This hub connects directly to the broader framework so you can strengthen communication as a system, not a one-off fix.